GENIVI/genivi-dev-platform/README.md

-meta-ivi-demo, the Yocto layer for the GENIVI Demo Platform
+meta-ivi-demo: the Yocto layer for the GENIVI Demo Platform
 ===========================================================

-This layer's purpose is to provide a GENIVI Demo Platform (GDP) reference image build.
-The layer supports cross-architecture application development using QEMU emulation and a SDK.
+This layer provides a GENIVI Demo Platform (GDP)image build.
+The layer supports cross-architecture application development using QEMU emulation and an SDK.

 Please see the
 [MAINTAINERS](http://git.projects.genivi.org/?p=meta-genivi-demo.git;a=blob;f=MAINTAINERS)